GiulioFischietti/auth-assignment/docs.md

 ### [4.4 Redis](44-redis)

-Redis is used as a high-performance cache layer for session retrieval.
+Redis is used as a cache layer for session retrieval.

-Sessions are accessed frequently during authentication flows, especially when exchanging a session token for a JWT access token.
+Sessions are accessed frequently during authentication flows, for example when validating session tokens, which must be retrieved and validated in order to generate a JWT access token.
 Performing every lookup directly against PostgreSQL would introduce unnecessary database load and latency.

 Redis is therefore used following a cache-aside strategy, while PostgreSQL remains the source of truth.

 ### Session Key Design

-Session entries are stored using a deterministic key format:
+Session entries are stored using a the following key format:

 ```text
 session:<session_token_hash>=<user_id>